The Ultimate Guide to the Best Neighborhoods in Lisbon

 Intendente and Mouraria

-In a similar way to Anjos, Intendente and Mouraria are known as the cool places to hang out in Lisbon.
+In a similar way to Anjos, Intendente, and Mouraria are known as the cool places to hang out in Lisbon.
 There are indoor markets, old cafés to sit with the locals for a coffee, plenty of “clandestine” Chinese restaurants, and exciting street art.

 The area draws a young international crowd and has a mixture of ages and cultures living here.

-Average prices in Anjos and Intendente (in the Arroios neighborhood) are €4,766 per m² and property prices in Mouraria (in the Santa Maria Maior neighborhood) are €6,145 per m².
+Average prices in Anjos and Intendente (in the Arroios neighborhood) are €5,885 per m², and property prices in Mouraria (in the Santa Maria Maior neighborhood) are €6,700 per m².

 Baixa

 Baixa was largely rebuilt following the tragic earthquake in the 18th century, in the style of the then-contemporary European city planning trend.
-With what remained of the city, and what was rebuilt, the contemporary architecture in Baixa, in central Lisbon, provides a certain neoclassical ambiance.
+With what remained of the city and what was rebuilt, the contemporary architecture in Baixa, in central Lisbon, provides a certain neoclassical ambiance.
 A unique, central part of the city, perfect if you like strolling around large squares and discovering the exciting culture and heritage of the city.
 Yes, Rua Augusta Arch and Praça do Comércio are both impressive architectural achievements and stand-out points in the city.

 Chiado

-The freguesia (municipal district) of Santa Maria Maior, which encompasses the two neighborhoods of Baixa and Chiado, is one of the most expensive places to buy property in Lisbon.
-Property costs on average €6,145per m².
+Properties in the freguesia (municipal parish) of Santa Maria Maior, which encompasses the two neighborhoods of Baixa and Chiado, cost, on average, €6,700 per m².

 Bairro Alto